tommililja/Farse/README.md

 Inspired by [Thoth.Json](https://github.com/thoth-org/Thoth.Json) and its composability.

-Farse uses a slightly different syntax and structure.
-It includes a computation expression and a few custom operators that simplify defining and building composable, strongly typed parsers.
-It also aims to keep overhead low while producing detailed and helpful error messages.
+Farse uses a computation expression and a few custom operators that simplify defining and building composable, type-safe parsers.
+It also produces detailed and helpful error messages, aims to keep overhead low, and performs similarly to `System.Text.Json`.

 ## Installation